 A KAR shall always be required, irrespective of whether the CSP withdraws from the assessment, concludes the assessment but fails to demonstrate its conformity as required, or succeeds in gaining an Approval recommendation from its Assessor.
 Only in the last of these possible outcomes (i.e. an affirmative Approval recommendation) will Kantara exercise its right to make public that information from the S3A that is specified as being for publication.
 All other information and all other outcomes Kantara Initiative shall retain as confidential under the terms of the TMLA.

 (Even in the case of withdrawal of the CSP, provision of the KAR will allow Kantara Initiative to close the processing of the Application for recognition.)

+Initial Assessment versus Annual Conformity Review

+Initial Assessments (i.e. those conducted for the purposes of a Grant of a three-year Approval) shall require assessment against all criteria defined in the Applicant’s SoC and agreed-to by the ARB

+The Kantara IAF’s assessment model is based on established best practice as defined in ISO/IEC 17021, “Conformity assessment - Requirements for bodies providing audit and certification of management systems”), which allows for annual reviews to be less demanding than the initial assessment, subject to the three-year cycle being re-commenced when the Grant of Approval is renewed on the third anniversary of it being last granted.

+Therefore, the Annual Conformity Reviews performed on the first and second anniversaries of the initial Grant of Approval may have a reduced scope, as defined in the RAA.

+For ACRs conducted at ALs 2, 3 and 4, CSP’s shall submit to the ARB a KAR confirming continued conformance with all applicable criteria (per the CSP’s SoC), on which the ARB shall base its decision regarding a recommendation that the Grant of Approval shall be confirmed.

-EVALUATION: ACCREDITED ASSESSOR
+ASSESSMENT: ACCREDITED ASSESSOR

-This clause describes aspects of the Application and evaluation processes which are specific to Kantara-Accredited Assessors.
+This clause describes aspects of the Application and assessment processes which are specific to Kantara-Accredited Assessors.

 Type of Grant